mbernardi1961/AgonDoc/README.md

+# Documentation for AgonLight

-# Documentation related to the AgonLight mini computer (and it's various incarnations).
+Links to documentation related to the AgonLight mini computer (and it's various incarnations).

 [Other useful Agon repositories](https://github.com/mbernardi1961/AgonDoc/blob/main/useful_links.md)